-The Gulf Council manages 31 species under the Gulf Reef Fish FMP, and any commercial fishing vessel that harvests or sells these reef fish from the Gulf EEZ must have a valid (non-expired) limited-access reef fish (RF) permit assigned to it.
-An RF-permitted vessel must report its landings, regardless where the fish are harvested (state or federal waters), to satisfy conditions of the permit.
+The Gulf Council manages 31 species under the Gulf Reef Fish FMP, and any fishing vessel that sells these reef fish from the EEZ off the Gulf must have a valid (non-expired) limited-access reef fish (RF) permit assigned to it.
+An RF-permitted vessel must report its landings, regardless of where the fish are harvested (state or federal waters), to satisfy the conditions of the permit.

-Any commercial vessel that harvests reef fish under the permit must also have an operating vessel monitoring system (VMS) on board (50 CFR §622.28).
-Moreover, the owner or operator of a RF-permitted vessel must ensure that the required VMS unit transmits a signal indicating the vessel's accurate position at least once an hour, 24 hours a day every day when out of port or in port and not in dry dock unless exempted under paragraphs (c) and (d) of Section 622.28.
-A valid RF permit and VMS are not sufficient to harvest the 14 reef fish species managed under two individual fishing quota (IFQ) programs.
-These two programs are the Grouper-Tilefish (GT) IFQ and Red Snapper (RS) IFQ programs.
+Any commercial vessel that harvests reef fish under the RF permit must also have an operating vessel monitoring system (VMS) on board (50 CFR §622.28).
+Moreover, the owner or operator of a RF-permitted vessel must ensure that the required VMS unit transmits a signal indicating the vessel's accurate position at least once an hour, 24 hours a day every day when out of port or at least once every four hours while in port and not in dry dock unless exempted under paragraphs (c) and (d) of Section 622.28.
+Additional requirements apply to harvest the 14 reef fish species managed under the two Gulf IFQ programs.
+These two programs are the GT-IFQ and RS-IFQ programs.

-Since January 1, 2015, all U.S. citizens and permanent resident aliens have been eligible to obtain a GT-IFQ or RS-IFQ shareholder account to purchase shares and allocation.
+Since January 1, 2015, all U.S. citizens and permanent resident non-citizens have been eligible to obtain a GT-IFQ or RS-IFQ shareholder account to purchase shares and allocation.
 Shares are a percentage of the commercial quota, while allocation refers to the poundage that one can possess, land, or transfer during a given calendar year.
 Allocation is annual and expires on December 31.
 The GT-IFQ program includes 13 species in five share categories.
-These share categories are gag grouper (GG), red grouper (RG), deep-water grouper (DWG)), shallow-water grouper (SWG), and tilefishes (TF).
+These share categories are GG, RG, DWG, SWG, and TF.
 While the first two share categories concern a single species, the last three categories are of species complexes commonly caught together.
-Consequently, in addition to having a valid reef fish permit, a vessel must have a RG share account to harvest red grouper and a GG share account to harvest gag grouper; however, that is not enough.
-The purpose of the RG or GG share account is to hold IFQ allocation3 and allocation is required to land the applicable IFQ species.
-To harvest deep-water grouper, shallow-water grouper or tilefish, a vessel must have a DWG share account, SWG or TF share account, respectively, allocation for the applicable species or species group, and a valid reef fish permit.
-To harvest red snapper, a vessel must have a RS share account and allocation for red snapper.
-More information about vessels that harvest GT-IFQ species or red snapper and other details of the two IFQ programs are in the Red Snapper and Grouper Tilefish IFQ programs review and are incorporated by reference (GFMC Sept.
-2021).4
+To harvest an IFQ species, in addition to having a valid reef fish federal permit, a vessel must have a share account for the applicable species or complex as well as sufficient allocation6 in that that account.
+More information about vessels that harvest GT-IFQ species or red snapper, and other details of the RS-IFQ and GT-IFQ are contained in reviews for each program and are incorporated by reference herein (GMFMC 2021b)

 The total number of valid reef fish permits represents the maximum number of vessels that would be able to harvest reef fish in the Gulf EEZ.
 However, not all RF permits are valid during the course of a calendar year.
 Permits expire and once expired, the permit holder has up to a year after the expiration date to either renew or transfer the permit.
 A permit that is not renewed or transferred within that time is terminated, and as shown in Table 1.6.1.2.1, the number of vessels with a valid RF permit has declined.
-In step with that decline has been the increase in market value of a commercial reef fish permit.5 Moreover, substantially less than 100% of those RF-permitted vessels report RF landings in any given year.
-From 2017 through 2020, an annual average of about 63% of RF-permitted vessels reported landings of reef fish.
+In step with that decline has been the increase in market value of a commercial reef fish permit.
+For more information about the market price of a commercial reef fish permit.
+For more information about the market price of a commercial reef fish permit, see the RS-IFQ and GT-IFQ programs review (GMFMC 2021b) Moreover, substantially less than 100% of those RF-permitted vessels report RF landings in any given year.
+From 2017 through 2020, an annual average of 63% of RF-permitted vessels reported landings of reef fish.
 An annual average of 517 RF-permitted vessels reported landings of reef fish from 2017 through 2021.